Silverstone's poison frog: Description

 Silverstone's poison frog is a large Dendrobatid frog with males growing to a snout–vent length of about 38 mm and females to 43 mm.
 The head has a rounded sloping snout and is as wide as the body.
 Males have a small vocal sac in the throat.
 The skin of the head, fore limbs and underparts is smooth while that of the dorsal surface and hind limbs is granular.
 The fingers are flattened and have expanded discs at their tips.
 There is no webbing between the digits of either hands or feet.
 The head and back of this frog is orange-red, sometimes with black spots or mottling, especially towards the rear.
 The hind limbs are largely black and the forelimbs and underparts vary in colour, sometimes being black and sometimes orange.
 The palms of the hands and feet and the underside of the digits are grey or orange.

+The tadpoles begin gray or brown-black in color and slowly gain some yellow pigmentation in some areas as they age, for example over the eyelids and on the growing forelimbs.
+Their brown areas slowly turn black and their yellow areas turn light orange or red as they grow into froglets.
+The young frogs develop full adult colors around the time they are 12 months old.

 Distribution

 Silverstone's poison frog is endemic to Peru.
 It is found in Cordillera Azul mountain range in Huánuco Department, where it is found at an altitude of about 1330 m above sea level.
 Its range is not precisely known and might be wider than is thought.
 It has also been introduced to the vicinity of Tarapoto in the San Martín Region but the result of this introduction is unknown.

+The frog's known range includes one protected area: Parque Nacional Cordillera Azul.